 <?php the_post_thumbnail('medium', array('class' => 'alignleft another_class')); ?>

-And you can add any attributes to the <img /> tag like a title, rel or an alt attribute.
+attribute.
 For accessibility reasons you should always add at least the alt-attribute:

 <?php the_post_thumbnail('medium', array('class' => 'alignleft', 'alt' => 'alttext')); ?>